 Once that year ends, you can apply for a residence authorization.
 It takes 20 days of processing, and it will grant you the residency for two years.
 You can find the document to do the application here.

 You can renew this authorization, provided that the original conditions are still met, up to 5 years.

-Can your employer apply for the residence permit for you?
+Can your employer apply for this work residency for you?

 Yes.
 If you are in a regular situation in Spain, your employer can initiate the procedure for you.

-Where should you apply and send the required documents?
+Where should you apply and submit the required documents?

 The Large Business and Strategic Sectors Unit will be the institution in charge of validating that you truly hold a highly skilled job position.
 This unit is part of the General Direction of Migrations.